xuanlid/tiny-engine/docs/api/frontend-api/main-package-api.md

 export { default as Datasource, DataSourceService } from '@opentiny/tiny-engine-plugin-datasource'
 export { default as Robot } from '@opentiny/tiny-engine-plugin-robot'
 export { default as ModelManager } from '@opentiny/tiny-engine-plugin-model-manager'
+export { default as Template } from '@opentiny/tiny-engine-toolbar-template'
 export { default as Props, PropertiesService, PropertyService } from '@opentiny/tiny-engine-setting-props' export { default as Events } from '@opentiny/tiny-engine-setting-events'
 export { default as Styles } from '@opentiny/tiny-engine-setting-styles'